How Accurate is The Old Farmer’s Almanac’s Weather Forecast?

 Keep in mind that the way we measure long-range seasonal predictions is different than your daily weather meteorologist.
 The Old Farmer’s Almanac predicts weather trends and events by comparing solar patterns and historical weather conditions with current solar activity.
 Our extended winter weather forecasts emphasize temperature and precipitation deviations from averages, or normals.
 These are based on 30-year statistical averages prepared by government meteorological agencies.

+Overall, our accuracy rate in forecasting the direction of temperature departure for a representative city in each region was 88.9%.

 Our accuracy in forecasting the direction of precipitation departure from normal for a representative city in each region was 83.3%.
-Our anomalous forecast for a very wet winter in the Atlantic Corridor was very accurate.

-Overall, our accuracy rate in forecasting the direction of temperature departure for a representative city in each region was 44.4%.

-This makes last winter’s total accuracy rate 64%, below our traditional average rate of 80%, a reflection of how abnormal recent weather patterns have been.
+This makes last winter’s total accuracy rate 86.1%, above our traditional average rate of 80%.

 Some individuals doubt that the amount of energy emitted by the sun has any impact on the atmosphere, weather, and climate.
 However, we belong to the group that believes otherwise.
 We base our beliefs on the fields of solar science, which studies sunspots, climatology, which examines weather patterns, and meteorology, which focuses on the atmosphere.